-The PFD function output is pin-shared with an I/O pin.
-The output function of this pin is chosen using the CTRL0 register.
-Note that the corresponding bit of the port control register, must setup the pin as an output to enable the PFD output.
-If the port control register has setup the pin as an input, then the pin will function as a normal logic input with the usual pull-high selection, even if the PFD function has been selected.
+The device contains a PFD function whose single or dual outputs are pin-shared with I/O pins.
+The output function of these pin are chosen using the CTRL0 register.
+Note that the corresponding bit of the port control register, must setup the pin as an output to enable the PFD, PFD output.
+If the port control register has setup these pins as input, then these pins will function as normal logic input with the usual pull-high selection, even if the PFD function has been selected.